samuelsenior/rTFTS/readme.md

-A simple python script that can be run in terminal and  prints the titles of the top ten posts from reddit.com/r/talesfromtechsupport (sorted by 'hot'), from which the user can select one to read.
-Posts (such as sticked mod announcements) can be be excluded by adding their titles to the blacklist file.
+# rTFTS
+A python script that views the TalesFromTechSupport subreddit in Terminal.
+Display the top n number of posts, filter them by flair, sort them by hot, new, rising, etc and choose which one you want to read.

+To choose the number of posts, flair, and sorting method call rTFTS in Terminal with the arguments -n [number], -f [flair], and -s [sort], where [number] is the number of posts to display (default is 10), [flair] is the flair (default is no flair filtering) and [sort] is the method of sorting (default is hot).